SWEG-2016EC-Batch/Quantum-leap/ETS1503_Yonas_Zegeye/SALARY_CALCULATOR.md

 - **step 9**: Read bonuPayment and check if bonusPayment >=0 and < 1\
            9.1 then go to step 9\
            9.2 else if counter =1 or counter =2 go to step 8
-           9.3 else go to end
+           9.3 else go to step 17
 - **step 10**: calculate bonusPayment as,
   ```
    bonusPayment = bonusRatePerHour * weeklyWorkingHours